 The Commission's groundbreaking Education report presents compelling evidence of the need for change in the school environment regarding LGBTQ youth issues.
 Focusing on testimony by gay and lesbian teenagers, members of their families, and school personnel at Commission sponsored public hearings, as well as national studies and professional articles, this report outlines existing problems and makes recommendations on how to address them.

 Publications are free of charge.
 For further information or to place an order please Contact Us.

-The Commission on LGBT Youth is mandated each year to issue policy and program recommendations to the executive branch and state agencies that provide services to LGBT youth as well as to the state legislature to advocate for adequate funding and services for LGBT youth.
-The commission also issues an annual report that evaluates how well government programs and the private sector are addressing the challenges faced by LGBT youth in the state.
+The Commission on LGBTQ Youth is mandated each year to issue policy and program recommendations to the executive branch and state agencies that provide services to LGBTQ youth as well as to the state legislature to advocate for adequate funding and services for LGBTQ youth.
 These annual recommendations and annual reports are available here for all in the Commonwealth to review.

 The Massachusetts Youth Risk Behavior Survey (MYRBS) is conducted every two years by the Massachusetts Department of Education with funding from the U.S. Centers for Disease Control and Prevention.
 The survey monitors behaviors of high school students that are related to the leading causes of morbidity and mortality among youth and adults in the United States.
 Below you will find results of specific risk behaviors of survey respondents who self-identified as gay, lesbian, or bisexual.
 Currently, the survey does not measure students who identify as transgender or gender non-conforming.
 For more information about the MYRBS, please visit: http://www.doe.mass.edu/cnp/hprograms/yrbs/.